scott-griffiths/bitformat/doc/fields.rst

 ---------

 A ``FieldType`` is an abstract base class for all of the other classes in this section.
+It could represent a single piece of data, it could be a container for other `FieldType` objects or it could represent an action or decision.
 Although you shouldn't need to deal with this type directly it is helpful to take a look at the methods that are common between all of the other types.